We have placed cookies (small text files) on your device to make this website better and easier to use.

 The requirements contained in the CRS are as follows:

 N.B.
-If Nordben contacts a policyholder/account holder for self-certification of their tax status and the request is not fulfilled, Nordben will be required to declare the surname, first name and date of birth of these policyholders/account holders to the Guernsey Tax Authorities as we will not hold information to confirm they are not “reportable persons”.
+If Monument International contacts a policyholder/account holder for self-certification of their tax status and the request is not fulfilled, Monument International will be required to declare the surname, first name and date of birth of these policyholders/account holders to the Isle of Man Tax Authorities as we will not hold information to confirm they are not “reportable persons”.

 Please note that we are not in a position to provide any tax advice and recommend that you contact your tax advisor for further information on the CRS and its possible implications for you.